talkpython/100daysofcode-with-python-course/days/37-39-csv-data-analsys/README.md

 ## Day N+1: Application skeleton

-Now that you've chosen a topic (so you know what to name your app), you will just build the skeleton app to load the CSV file.
+Now that you've chosen a topic (so you know what to name your app), you will just build the skeleton app to load the CSV file.

 1. Create a new empty Python project with a virtual environment
 2. Reminder: Virtual environments are created using the commend `python3 -m venv .env` (use python rather than python3 for the command on Windows).